Women Tell All About Dating While Having Herpes

 The viewpoint of an STD life coach

 According to Belize Spivey, an STD life coach, having herpes does not predestine you to a lifetime as a spinster.
 You may continue dating and having sexual intercourse.
-Spivey got it 11 decades ago, and having to live with it required her to conduct a lot of introspection about her relationship history.
-She realized she had a strange sexual relationship, which she used to deal with lack of self and feel good about herself.
+Spivey got it 11 decades ago, and living with it required her to conduct a lot of introspection about her relationship history.
+She realized she had a strange sexual relationship, which she used to deal with a lack of self and feel good about herself.
 Herpes infection forced her to reconsider her motivations for sexual involvement and perform the inner work required to go forward.
 She discovered living after herpes when she was allowed to do so.
-She founded her company, Overcoming, in 2015 to help other Black women like her.
+She founded her company, Overcoming, 2015 to help other Black women like her.

 “There have been no support organizations for people who look like me when I discovered I had herpes,” she recalls.
 Society is teeming with women who overcome the stigma of being a person with the situation.
 Platforms like Belize’s are critical in educating women about the fact that they may have successful dating and sexual relations, notwithstanding the prejudice.